cbonoz/road22/README.md

 Polysign is a prototype web3 implementation of docusign built on Polygon.

-Creates a simple web3 hosted implementation of Docusign.
+Creates a web3 hosted implementation of Docusign-like capabilities / use-cases.

 ### Benefits

+- Enable anyone to create and collect esignature against documents without a vendor agreement.
 - Each packet of documents is made accessible at an IPFS url.
-- When the esignature is completed, an NFT is generated that links both the canvas signature and the documents being agreed on.
-The hosted documents are immutable.
+- When the esignature is completed, an NFT is generated that links both the signer's signature and the documents being agreed on.
+- Hosted documents and the request are immutable.
+- Smart contract deployed on Polygon which marks the progress/fulfillment of the esignature request.
+The contract can only be marked completed by the designated signer address at time of final signature.
 - View history of esignature NFT's using covalent directly from the app.
 - An individual in the context of the Polysign application is the pairing of a canvas (handwritten) signature and wallet signature/address.

 ### Technologies used

-- Covalent: History queries of past esignatures
+- Covalent: Enables in-app history queries of past esignature requests and fulfillment for a given polygon address.
 - NFTPort: Generation of the esignature record / proof.
+Attaches the final esignature/agreement to an NFT and saves a link to it in the smart contract.
-- Moralis: Hosting of the document packets per request
+- Moralis: Serves as main backend for the app - uses IPFS to enable support/hosting of the document packets for each request.
-- Polygon: Generation of the smart contract fulfilled upon completion/fulfillment of the packet documents signature.
+- Polygon: In-app deployment of the request smart contract and marked completed upon completion/fulfillment of the each request signer's signature.

-#### Esignature

-#### Creating an esignature request contract

-### Signing (fulfilling the contract)

-<b>This project is a hackathon prototype and would require additional work to be production ready (i.e. around some of the final checkout flows).</b>
+<b>This project is a hackathon prototype and would require additional work / deployment to be production ready.

-### View the esignature result

 ---